mudita/MuditaOS/doc/contribute.md

 If you have an idea for a feature that could possibly land in MuditaOS please let us know by simply creating an issue on Github in which you **describe the feature**, **why it would be useful** and **how it should work**.
 Before you create a Feature request on GitHub please:

-- make sure it's not already available in the latest MuditaOS release,
+- make sure you're using the latest MuditaOS release when spotting the bug by heading to the `Settings` -> `Information` section on your Phone or emulator.
+Here you can see the all the details about the version of MuditaOS you're currently using.
+Please compare it with the latest stable release of MuditaOS which is always available at the top of our [changelog](https://github.com/mudita/PurePhone/blob/master/changelog.md).

 - make sure that the feature request hasn't been already reported on GitHub issues (if it has, please add a 👍 reaction to it).

 ## Contributing code and documentation changes